xy-su/xy-su.github.io/index.md

 My research focuses on accurate spatial–temporal data mining under noisy and incomplete data conditions.

 From 2018 – 2020, I completed my MSc in Applied Statistics at the **School of Data Science, Fudan University**, under the supervision of Prof Xiangyang Xue and Prof Bin Li, where I worked on computer vision.
 Between 2014 – 2018, I earned dual bachelor’s degrees in Software Engineering and Financial Engineering from **Sichuan University**, as part of the Honours Engineering Program.

 Before my doctoral study, I worked as a Data Analyst at the **Sichuan Branch of China Construction Bank**, specialising in financial data analytics and risk modelling.

 ---

 ## 📰 News
+- **Nov 2025** - Received Travel Scholarship by AAAI🎉
-- **Nov 2025** — Our paper *Generalising Traffic Forecasting to Regions without Traffic Observations* was accepted by **AAAI 2026** 🎉
+- **Nov 2025** — Our paper *Generalising Traffic Forecasting to Regions without Traffic Observations* was accepted by **AAAI 2026**
 - **Sep 2025** — Selected as a **Rising Scholar** under the *Overseas High-level University STEM Doctoral Talent Program*

 ---